Have you been diagnosed with Rectal Cancer?

 About the Colovac Clinical Study

-Following successful pilot studies in Europe in which the majority of patients avoided an ostomy, SafeHeal is preparing to enroll patients in a larger clinical study at up to 25 leading academic medical centers in the United States and Europe.
-The aim of the SafeHeal study will be to assess the potential for patients with rectal cancer to safely avoid an ostomy in favor of a novel device, the Colovac colorectal anastomotic protection device.
+Following pilot studies in Europe in which 70% of patients avoided an ostomy, SafeHeal is currently enrolling patients in a larger clinical study at up to 25 leading academic medical centers in the United States and Europe.
+The aim of the SafeHeal study is to assess the potential for patients with rectal cancer to safely avoid an ostomy with the use of a novel device, the Colovac colorectal anastomotic protection device.

 • Colovac Potential Benefits